bashojs/basho/README.md

 cat cargo.toml | basho --toml -j x.package.name
 ```

-Also see yaml() and toml() builtin functions which are available in your expressions.

 ## Promises!

 If an JS expression evaluates to a promise, it is resolved before passing it to the next command in the pipeline.